 Scholarly Commons Citation

 Schotland, Roy A., "Proposed Legislation on Judicial Election Campaign Finance" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 200.
+200.